MalteHerrmann/ResearchTendermint/README.md

 of the current validator set. <br>
-New validator sets are only selected after a specified amount of time (*epoch*), which means, that an attacker cannot immediately gain control of the necessary assets, without some time passing, where the suspicious behaviour could be noticed [[ByiKwoBuc16]](https://open.spotify.com/episode/6eSJAtWT9btfca4mwYO7KT).
+New validator sets are only selected after a specified amount of time (*epoch*), which means, that an attacker cannot immediately gain control of the necessary assets, without some time passing, where the suspicious behavior could be noticed [[ByiKwoBuc16]](https://open.spotify.com/episode/6eSJAtWT9btfca4mwYO7KT).

 The process of voting